 DOGE discovered $2 billion in taxpayer funds set aside for a fledgling nonprofit linked to perennial Georgia Democratic candidate Stacey Abrams.

 The Environmental Protection Agency under the Biden administration awarded Power Forward Communities the grant in April 2024 as part of the agency’s Greenhouse Gas Reduction Fund program.
-Power Forward Communities received the green energy grant despite the fact that it was founded months earlier in late 2023 and never managed anywhere near the grant’s dollar figure—it reported just $100 in total revenue during its first three months in operation, according to its latest tax filings.”
+Power Forward Communities received the green energy grant despite the fact that it was founded months earlier in late 2023 and never managed anywhere near the grant’s dollar figure—it reported just $100 in total revenue during its first three months in operation, according to its latest tax filings.

 Last month there was the headline, “Voting Rights Group Founded by Stacey Abrams Fined for Illegal Campaigning.”

 Abrams created the New Georgia Project (NGP) in 2013 with the purpose of increasing voter registration and turnout.
 She served in its leadership until 2017 when she left to run for governor.
-The organization was then chaired by Ralph Warnock from 2017 and 2020 until he left to run for US senator.
+The organization was then chaired by Raphael Warnock from 2017 and 2020, until he left to run for US senator.
 It was during the time Warnock was involved that the organization illegally campaigned for….
 Stacey Abrams.

 Let’s go back and look at the example of Abrams’s first NGO go-around, NGP.

-NGP had a sibling, New Georgia Project Action Fund (NGAP), that was formed in 2017 to engage in electioneering activities.
-NGP was fined the fore-mentioned $300,000 because it allowed its personnel and resources to engage in those NGAP activities.
+NGP had a sibling, the New Georgia Project Action Fund (NGAP), that was formed in 2017 to engage in electioneering activities.
+NGP was fined the afore-mentioned $300,000 because it allowed its personnel and resources to engage in those NGAP activities.
 In fact, the two organizations shared the same address until 2019.
 Anybody who has worked in organizations on projects that have different funding lines but complementary leadership and workplace culture, let alone the same office space, understands the temptation to mix activities.
 That’s just “smart” leveraging and problem-solving, but illegal when it comes to politics and tax-exempt status.

 As a postscript, in 2020 NGP’s annual revenues jumped from $1.9 million to $25 million.
 Keep that under your hat for a bit.